jenpetsmit/eutilities/eutils/yml.md

     get:
       tags:
         - efetch
+      summary: Returns on screen or downloads full records in a variety of formats from an UID or list of comma-separate UIDs.
-      summary: Returns on screen or downloads full records in a variety of formats from an UID or list of comma-separate UIDs or set of UIDs from history server.
+      description: Returns on screen or downloads full records in a variety of formats from an UID or list of comma-separate UIDs or set of UIDs from history server.
+Not all databases are supported.
 EFetch can retrieve GI numbers records by including their accession.version identifier in the id parameter.
-      description: example  - efetch.fcgi?db={database}&id={uid_list}&rettype={retrieval_type}&retmode={retrieval_mode}
+For example  - efetch.fcgi?db={database}&id={uid_list}&rettype={retrieval_type}&retmode={retrieval_mode}.
+For sequence databases (nuccore, popset, protein), the UID list may be a mixed list of GI numbers and accession.version identifiersThere is no set maximum for the number of UIDs that can be passed to EFetch, but if more than about 200 UIDs are to be provided, the request should be made using the HTTP POST method
       operationId: efetchdwnload
       parameters:
         - name: db